-Rev. Sharon currently serves as 1st Vice Chair on the Board for Unity Worldwide Ministries and board liaison for the Music Team, LRDT (Leadership Recruitment and Development Team) and the Unity Convention Team.
-She also serves on many of the Association Ministry and Task Teams, including the Music Team, Finance and Budget Team, Convention Team and previously served on Earthcare, Education, LUT Task Team,
+Rev. Sharon currently serves as Chair on the Board for Unity Worldwide Ministries until June 2019 and as board liaison for the Music Team, and the Unity Convention Team.
+She also serves on many of the Unity Worldwide Ministries' Task Teams, including Dinance and Budget Team, Annual Summit Team.
+She previously served on Earthcare, Education, LUT Task Team,

 Rev. Sharon lives in Lansing with her wife Maxine Thome, NASW ED and MSW, and a house filled with dogs and cats.
 Her son Damion Ketchum and his wife Darcy live in Toronto Canada with 3 children, Luke (13), Logan (11) and London (9).
 Her daughter Dallas New lives in Saskatoon, Saskatchewan.